 Where Could F1 in Schools Take You?

 As a sponsor, you will have the opportunity to be involved in this exciting STEM competition, from a regional level through to UK National Finals, or perhaps even as a global partner.
-The 2014-15 challenge reached and exceeded all expectations, with 23 countries producing 47 teams to compete at the 2015 World Finals in Singapore.
-The current World Champions are Union Racing International a collaboration team from Germany & USA.
-This year, we are expanding further and hope to have even more countries taking part in the 2016 World Finals in Austin Texas, in what will be a spectacular competition.
+The 2015-16 challenge reached and exceeded all expectations, with 23 countries producing 37 teams to compete at the 2016 World Finals in Austin, Texas.
+The current World Champions are Infinite Racing the first team from Greece to receive the title!
+This year, we are expanding further and hope to have even more countries taking part in the 2017 World Finals in Malaysia, in what will be a spectacular competition.

 What is F1 in Schools to you?

 The benefits that are available from a partnership with F1 in Schools range from brand awareness resulting from the mass-media coverage that the challenge generates, to direct engagement with both students and teachers within the competing schools, not to mention their friends and families.

 Main Attributes and Benefits of the Program